Overview of Anxiety Disorders in Children and Adolescents

 General references

-Anxiety symptoms among youth doubled during the COVID-19 pandemic, especially in girls (2), and mental health visits for anxiety increased 43% (3).
-These study results were controlled for gender, age, and presence of pre-COVID anxiety symptoms and showed that poor connectedness to caregiver, poor sleep hygiene, and high amounts of screen time were reported to be significant predictors of the child's COVID-19 anxiety symptoms (4).
+Several risk factors that influence the likelihood of developing childhood anxiety disorders have been proposed, including parental anxiety, child maltreatment, infections, and stress.
+Notably, anxiety symptoms among youth doubled during the COVID-19 pandemic, especially in girls (3), and mental health visits for anxiety increased 43% (4).
+These study results were controlled for gender, age, and presence of pre-COVID anxiety symptoms and showed that poor connectedness to one's caregiver, poor sleep hygiene, and high amounts of screen time were reported to be significant predictors of the child's COVID-19 anxiety symptoms (5).
+Higher frequencies of new-onset anxiety disorders were found in children and adolescents who, in addition to the pandemic stressors, also had a COVID-19 infection compared to those without COVID-19 infection (6).
+Taken together, these findings may indicate a role for viral infections known to affect the central nervous system.

-Anxious parents tend to have anxious children; having such parents may make children’s problems worse than they otherwise might be.
-Even normal children have difficulty remaining calm and composed in the presence of an anxious parent, and children who are genetically predisposed to anxiety have even greater difficulty.
-In as many as 30% of cases, treating the parents’ anxiety in conjunction with the child’s anxiety is helpful (for anxiety disorders in adults, see Anxiety Disorders ).
+Anxious parents tend to have anxious children; their parenting style may make children’s symptoms worse than they otherwise might be.
+Even typical children have difficulty remaining calm and composed in the presence of an anxious parent, and children who are genetically predisposed to anxiety have even greater difficulty.
+Maltreatment at home or school and a lack of ability to control one's circumstances may also contribute; both maltreatment and lack of perceived control are more likely to occur in children and adolescents than in adults.

 Etiology references

-Perhaps the most common manifestation of an anxiety disorder in children and adolescents is school refusal.
+Perhaps the most common presentation of an anxiety disorder in children and adolescents is socially avoidant behavior, which includes school refusal.
 “School refusal” has largely supplanted the term “school phobia.”
-Actual fear of school is exceedingly rare.
-Most children who refuse to go to school probably have separation anxiety, social anxiety disorder, panic disorder, or a combination.
-Some have a specific phobia.
+Most children who refuse to go to school probably have separation anxiety, social anxiety disorder, panic disorder, or a combination of these.
+Some may have a specific phobia.
 The possibility that the child is being bullied at school must also be considered.

 • Psychiatric assessment

-The physical symptoms that anxiety can cause in children can complicate the evaluation.
-In many children, thorough testing for physical disorders is done before clinicians consider an anxiety disorder.
+Physical symptoms that anxiety can cause in children can complicate the evaluation.
+In many children, a thorough assessment to exclude general medical disorders is conducted before clinicians consider an anxiety disorder.

 • Behavioral therapy (exposure-based cognitive-behavioral therapy)